memgraph/kubernetes-operator/docs/installation.md

 and you should be able to see `kubernetes-operator-controller-manager` deployment in `kubernetes-operator-system` namespace:
 ![image](https://github.com/memgraph/kubernetes-operator/assets/53269502/a4fc70fe-ef5b-4541-afd8-3ad3ee43a070)

-Together with the deployments `kubernetes-operator-controller-manager-768d9db99b-xs6hk` pod with 2 containers in `kubernetes-operator-system` namespace should also get created and you can verify this with:
+Together with the deployment, `kubernetes-operator-controller-manager-768d9db99b-xs6hk` pod with 2 containers in `kubernetes-operator-system` namespace should also get created and you can verify this with:
 ![image](https://github.com/memgraph/kubernetes-operator/assets/53269502/7220c1bd-588c-4662-b696-d43b3085eac3)

 If you position yourself into operator-controller-manager pod with:
-`kubectl exec -it -n kubernetes-operator-system kubernetes-operator-controller-manager-768d9db99b-xs6hk bash` and run ls, you should be able to see two items: `helm-charts` directory and watches.yaml.
+`kubectl exec -it -n kubernetes-operator-system kubernetes-operator-controller-manager-768d9db99b-xs6hk bash` and run ls, you should be able to see two items: `helm-charts` directory and `watches.yaml` file.

 ## Start Memgraph High Availability Cluster

 We already provide sample cluster in `config/samples/memgraph_v1_ha.yaml`.
-You only need to provide your license information by setting
+You only need to set your license information by setting
 `MEMGRAPH_ORGANIZATION_NAME` and `MEMGRAPH_ENTERPRISE_LICENSE` environment variables.

 Start Memgraph HA cluster with `kubectl apply -f config/samples/memgraph_v1_ha.yaml`.